zachho123/my-first-react-project/README.md

   - Either the common owner or another component higher up in the hierarchy should own the state
   - If you can't find a component where it makes sense to own the state, create a new component simply for holding the state and add it somewhere in the hierarchy above the common owner component

+### Add Inverse Data Flow
+- Update state to reflect user input
+- Remember that components should only alter their own state
+- Higher-up components pass callbacks to lower ones that fire when state should be updated

 ## Fundamental Aspects of React CheatSheet
 - **JSX** — Allows us to write HTML like syntax which gets transformed to lightweightJavaScript objects.